 While this book is written to "couples", it will be of nearly equal value to almost anyone that has conflicts in relationships.
 In today's world, that has to come very close to 100% of us, with the conflicts generally being more nasty and longer lived.

-Since the 1960's we have consistently pushed for each of our views, values, wishes, visions, desires, etc to be of ultimate importance, while the old shared values of "God, Country, Family, Church, Community" are now of much less to no often importance at all to many.
+Since the 1960's we have consistently pushed for each of our views, values, wishes, visions, desires, etc to be of ultimate importance, while the old shared values of "God, Country, Family, Church, Community" are now of much less to often even no importance at all to many.

 So there are less shared values, more conflict, and one of the ways that many hope to deal with it is to "ignore it and it will go away' ...
 I find this paragraph from page to 11 to be as true, direct, and scary as pretty much anything I've read in books of this type: